Chern character for torsion-free ample groupoids: Preliminaries

 \subsection{Eilenberg--MacLane spectra and rationalization}

 Let $A$ be a commutative group.
 Then we can view $A$ canonically as a \emph{$\Gamma$-set}, namely a functor from (pointed) finite sets (and pointed maps) to the category of sets.
 The $\Gamma$-set $A$ associates $A(F) = A^F$ (the set of pointed maps $F\to A$) to any finite set $F$, and a map $F\to F^\prime$ gives rise to a map $A(F)\to A(F^\prime)$ defined by summation along the fibers of non-basepoint elements.

 Following~\cite{bf:spectra}, we extend $A$ to all pointed sets by taking the colimit over finite pointed sets.
 By composition, $A$ sends a simplicial set to a simplicial set.
 Then, by considering the simplicial spheres $(S^n)_{n\in\dN}$, we obtain a sequence of pointed simplicial sets $(AS^n)_n$, which can be checked to yield a sequential spectrum (see~\cite{bf:spectra}*{Section 4} for more details).

-\begin{definition} The \emph{Eilenberg--MacLane spectrum} $H A$ is the sequential spectrum $(AS^n)_n$. \end{definition}
+\begin{definition} The \emph{Eilenberg--MacLane spectrum} $\bH A$ is the sequential spectrum $(AS^n)_n$. \end{definition}

-The spectrum $H A$ is fibrant and cofibrant in the model category $\Spec$, and in particular, it is an $\Omega$-spectrum~\cite{bf:spectra}*{Theorem 4.2}.
-The above construction natural in $A$, and we consider it a functor
+The spectrum $\bH A$ is fibrant and cofibrant in the model category $\Spec$, and in particular, it is an $\Omega$-spectrum~\cite{bf:spectra}*{Theorem 4.2}.
+The above construction is natural in $A$, and we consider it a functor

-In the sequel we will not distinguish between $HA$ and its geometric realization.
-Given another spectrum $\sE$, we define the homology of $\sE$ with coefficients in $A$ as
+In the sequel we will not distinguish between $\bH A$ and its geometric realization.